Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 \paragraph{Model comparison.} We present the AUC of three logistic regression models for binary smile detection trained on different features in Figure~\ref{fig:roc} with a 20-fold cross-validation setup: \begin{enumerate} \item AU12 during smile \item 17 AUs occurring during smile \item z-score AUs + raw AUs + audio (before/during/after smile) \end{enumerate}

 \paragraph{Feature analysis.} Univariate experiments reveal that the most predictive features were the per-subject z-scores of AU06 (cheek raising, associated with the Duchenne (i.e., genuine) smile \cite{duchenne_1862, ekman_1990}) and AU12 (lip corner pulling), both alone achieving AUCs of 0.809 and 0.756, respectively.
-The feature class of AU deltas from preceding seconds versus the smile itself were similarly strong (UAC of 0.754 for AU06).
-Both indicate that \textbf{difference in AU intensity is more predictive than raw AU intensity} for smile prediction, consistent with existing facial Action Unit literature \cite{bartlett_2006, girard_2015, liu_2024} but made explicit for the task of smile detection.
+Both indicate that \textbf{difference in AU intensity is more predictive than raw AU intensity} for smile prediction, consistent with existing facial Action Unit literature \cite{bartlett_2006, girard_2015, norface_2024}.

 For multimodal interaction, we found that emotion derived from audio consistently improved AUC (+0.03 across five configurations) while eyegaze emotion had little effect (+0.002 across five configurations).
 We hypothesize this asymmetry is a result of AU signal largely overlapping with eyegaze information while audio is mostly independent from observable physical features.